 Regardless of how niche your topic is, though, you should give some thought to the level of depth you want in your content.

-As you plan your content, come up with a catchy title tag for your work.
+As you begin creating your content, you should also come up with a catchy title.

 The best title tags help increase your content’s click-through rate, which measures how many users actually click on your page in search results.